Skip to main content

 If you do not hold a U.S. passport, you will need to check the visa requirements at the country’s embassy web pages to see the specific requirements for your passport.

-If your program requires that you have a visa, your program director will give you instructions on how to get this.
-You are responsible for getting your own visa to do any extra travel.
+If your program requires that you have a visa, your program director will give you instructions on how to get the group visa.
+Regardless of your passport type, you are responsible for getting your own visa if you plan to do additional travel before or after your program.

 Do not overstay the time you are legally allowed in a country.
 If you do, you can be assessed a fine and barred from future travel to that country.
 BYU will not be able to help you if you find yourself in this situation.